lulca-a/dump/README.md

 >I made these as a challengAe for my learning journey, I don't even know if someone or even me will use this someday, but do as you may

 #LICENSE
->100% Free, copy and paste, do as
+>100% Free, copy and paste, do as you please

 #DEVELOPER
 >Luca Salai